 Bengal Siamese Mix Cats

 The personality of the Bengal Siamese is representative of the two breeds, which are the best of two worlds.
 They are gentle and friendly cats.
-They are very affectionate and social and like being around people and making new friends.
+These mixes are very affectionate and social and like being around people and making new friends.
 They are also good lap cats and make great companions.
 They are very intelligent and love to play.
 In addition, this breed gets along well with children and pets.

 Size & Appearance